 Fuel up with great coffee, breakfast sandwiches and donuts at Rhino Coffee in the village.
-If you need something more substantial, take a seat at 1909 Kitchen at the Tofino Resort + Marina for bowls of warm oatmeal, pancakes or spicy fried egg sandwiches.
+If you need something more substantial, take a seat at 1909 Kitchen at the Tofino Resort + Marina.
+They serve bowls of warm oatmeal, pancakes and savory spicy fried egg sandwiches.

-Head over to the Tofino Resort’s Marine Adventure Centre for a whale watching or bear watching tour, depending on the season.
-These half-day tours bring guests up close (but never too close to harm the wildlife) to Tofino’s many land, bird, and ocean wildlife species, including black bears, wolves, otters, seals, loons, cormorants, orcas and humpback whales.
+Head over to the Tofino Resort’s Marine Adventure Centre for a whale watching or bear watching tour.
+These half-day tours bring guests up close (but never too close to harm the wildlife) to Tofino’s many land, bird, and ocean wildlife species.
+If you’re lucky, you’ll spot black bears, wolves, otters, seals, loons, cormorants, orcas and humpback whales.

-Afterwards, pop over to the Naas Seafood Market across the parking lot from the Adventure Centre.
-This Indigenous-led organization specializes in the creation and sale of hand-harvested kelp products, including kelp seasoning and savory smoked kelp flakes, ideal to sprinkle on seafood, eggs and roasted vegetables.
+Pop over to the Naas Seafood Market across the parking lot from the Adventure Centre.
+This Indigenous-led organization specializes in the creation and sale of hand-harvested kelp products.
+Pick up a couple tins of savory kelp seasoning and savory smoked kelp flakes, ideal to sprinkle on seafood, eggs and roasted vegetables.

 Head south of Tofino to the Live to Surf complex on the Pacific Rim Highway, where you’ll find bike rentals at Tofino Bike Co.
-After picking up your pre-booked beach or mountain bikes, pedal towards Chesterman Beach (if beach biking) or along the bike trail that connects to the new Parks Canada multi-use pathway, – ʔapsčiik t̓ašii (pronounced ups-cheek ta-shee).
+After picking up your pre-booked beach or mountain bikes, pedal towards Chesterman Beach for a beach ride.
+Or along the bike trail that connects to the new Parks Canada multi-use pathway, – ʔapsčiik t̓ašii (pronounced ups-cheek ta-shee).
 This 25 km/15.5 mile pathway through Pacific Rim National Park provides all ages and abilities a safe and accessible way to experience this spectacular national park reserve.

 Enjoy dinner in the village at local favorite, Wolf in the Fog.
 The menu is inspired by the oceans, forests and shoreline of Tofino’s beautiful backyard.
 The craft cocktails (try the Cedar Sour), beer and wine pair well with dishes like potato crusted oysters, seaweed salad, house made pasta, steaks and seasonal dishes.